Public School 149

 |Commendation cards, 1937 |

 These commendation cards provide some interesting details.
 The school is referred to as "East New York Junior High School", which my aunt confirmed was a name used by the school.
-They are dated 1937, giving some clue as to when the school was exclusively a junior high school.
+The earliest reference to this name in the Brooklyn Daily Eagle was 1925.
 My aunt reflects comically on the use of those cards.

 |J.H.S.
 149, Class of January 1940|

 Thanks to Judy Scheinbein, who supplied her father's (Jerome Schwartz) class of 1940, in a great classroom shot.
 Brian Merlis sent over another January 1940 class, taken in the same room.

 |J.H.S.
 149, Class of January 1943|

 Thanks to Jacky Abromitis who sent in this picture of her mother Angela's 1943 class.
 She is seated third from left, front row.

 Courtesy of my mother, the 1948 and 1949 yearbooks show the switch in name to the "Red and White".